composewell/haskell-dev/getting-started.rst

 GHC is the de-facto Haskell compiler, Haskell version practically means GHC version.
 New versions of GHC are released quite often.
-Compared to other languages migrating to different versions of GHC is pretty easy.
+Compared to other languages migrating to newer versions of GHC is pretty easy.
 Most packages work for many versions of GHC.
-However, you can expect some packages not yet building for the latest version of GHC.
-Usually it can be solved by just using the ``--allow-newer`` option in ``cabal``.
+However, you can expect some packages not yet building for the latest version of GHC and some not supporting versions that are too old.
+In many cases packages not yet supprting the newer versions can be built for newer versions by just using the ``--allow-newer`` option in ``cabal``.
 The recommended version range is usually the last three versions.

 Selecting the ``ghc`` version to use
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~